Roope Hintz: Dallas Stars

 As the second half of the season continued, Hintz was sent down to the AHL three times and recalled three times.
 However, after being re-assigned shortly during the NHL All-Star Game break and Dallas' bye week, he eventually became a mainstay on the Dallas Stars lineup.
 By February, Hintz began to earn top-six minutes while playing on the left wing with Tyler Seguin and Alexander Radulov.
-Following an injury to Jaime Benn, Hintz earned a spot on the Stars' top line with Seguin and Radulov, where he scored the overtime game-winner to re-secure the Stars' wildcard spot for the 2019 Stanley Cup playoffs.
-Hintz finished the regular season with four goals and seven assists for 11 points through his final 14 regular-season games.
+Following an injury to Jamie Benn, Hintz earned a spot on the Stars' top line with Seguin and Radulov, where he scored the overtime game-winner to re-secure the Stars' wildcard spot for the 2019 Stanley Cup playoffs.
+Hintz finished the regular season with four goals and seven assists for 11 points through his final 14 regular season games.
 As the Stars began their 2019 Stanley Cup push, Hintz helped the Stars beat the Nashville Predators in the Eastern Conference First Round to face the eventual winners, the St. Louis Blues, in the Western Conference Second Round.
-Despite having a weak start in his first NHL playoff series, Hintz worked with assistant coach Stu Barnes following Game 2 and went 15-for-29 in faceoffs during his Games 3 and 4.
+Despite having a weak start in his first NHL playoff series, Hintz worked with assistant coach Stu Barnes following game 2 and went 15-for-29 in faceoffs during his games 3 and 4.
 Beyond improving in faceoffs, Hintz also scored his first and second career playoff goals on 17 April 2019 to even up the series against the Predators.
 After eliminating the Predators, Hintz and the Stars faced the St. Louis Blues.
-After injuring his foot in Game 6, Hintz returned to the ice the following game with a fractured foot.
+After injuring his foot in game 6, Hintz returned to the ice the following game with a fractured foot.
 He played through the injury and recorded two shots on goal and three blocked shots through 45 shifts.
 Prior to being eliminated by the Blues, Hintz and Radulov co-led the team in goal scoring with five goals each.